pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 ## TLM (pre) Processing

-_tl;dr Determine if the claim settlement amount is greater than the maximum claimable amount and then run each individual TLM._
+_tl;dr Determine if the claim settlement amount is greater than the maximum claimable amount prior to running each individual TLM._

-**Prior to** processing each individual TLM, we need to understand if the amount claimed by the supplier adheres to the optimistic maxima set per the limits of Relay Mining.
+**Prior to** processing each individual TLM, we need to understand if the amount claimed by the supplier adheres to the optimistic maxima set per the limits of the Relay Mining algorithm.

-Suppliers always have the option to over-service an application (**i.e. do free work**), in exchange for providing a good service to the network.
-This may lead to offchain reputation benefits (e.g. Gateways favoring them), but their on-chain rewards are still limited as a function of the application's stake before the session started and the number of suppliers in the session.
+Suppliers always have the option to over-service an application (**i.e. do free work**), in order to ensure high quality service in the network.
+This may lead to offchain reputation benefits (e.g. Gateways favoring them), but suppliers' on-chain rewards are always limited by the cumulative amounts applications' stakes (at session start; per service) and the number of suppliers in the session.

 :::note

-TODO_POST_MAINNET: After the Shannon upgrade, the team at Grove has a lot of ideas related to on-chain reputation, [supplier gossiping](https://www.notion.so/buildwithgrove/Off-chain-Application-Stake-Tracking-6a8bebb107db4f7f9dc62cbe7ba555f7?pvs=4), and much more, but that is out of scope for the initial implementation.
+TODO_POST_MAINNET: After the Shannon upgrade, the team at Grove has a lot of ideas related to on-chain reputation, [supplier overlay networks](https://www.notion.so/buildwithgrove/Off-chain-Application-Stake-Tracking-6a8bebb107db4f7f9dc62cbe7ba555f7?pvs=4), and much more, all of which is out of scope for the initial implementation.

 :::